jefflill/checkrr/NAS-SETUP.md

 ```
 #!/bin/bash
 echo "====================================================================="
+echo "FILE:        nas-backup"
-echo "UGREEN-NAS Backup Script"
+echo "DESCRIPTION: UNRAID NAS Backup Script"
+echo
+echo "    USAGE: nas-backup        - KEEPS extraneous files in backup set"
+echi "           nas-backup clean  - REMOVES extraneous files from backup set"
 echo
 echo "    REQUIRED: (2) external 30GB USB drives connected to the USB 3.2 ports"
 echo "              on the NAS.
 These must be formatted as exFAT (FAT64) and labeled"
 echo "              BACKUP-0 and BACKUP-1."
 echo
 echo "              [mergerFS for UNRAID] must be installed on the NAS."
 echo
 echo "              Stop all apps that access [main-storage]"
 echo
 echo " Press ENTER to proceed with the backup or CTRL-C to cancel..."
 echo